Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Introduction

 where $R_P(\cdot)$ is the risk under a given loss function.
 This criterion applies broadly across regression, classification, and nonparametric settings.
 We seek models that maximize the worst-case relative improvement:

-where $\rho^* = \min_{P \in \cP} \rho_P(f_{\text{RI}})$ captures equitable signal extraction: every group attains at least this fraction of its achievable risk reduction, independent of task difficulty.
+where $\cP$ denotes the set of probability distributions, $\rho^{\ast} = \min_{P \in \cP} \rho_P(f_{\text{RI}})$ captures equitable signal extraction: every group attains at least this fraction of its achievable risk reduction, independent of task difficulty.

-To illustrate why relative improvement is necessary, Figure~\ref{fig:motivating} presents a two-group linear regression problem with substantially different inherent predictability.
-While minimax regret equalizes absolute regret, it allocates nearly all usable signal to the easier group and leaves the harder group worse than the baseline.
-In contrast, maximizing the worst-case relative improvement equalizes proportional gains: both groups achieve 69\% of their respective achievable improvement.
+Figure~\ref{fig:motivating} revisits the North Dakota example using this definition.
+Minimax regret yields $(-74\%, 82\%)$: it allocates nearly all model capacity to the non-white group and leaves the white group worse than baseline.
+Maximin relative improvement equalizes proportional gains at $(57\%, 57\%)$.
 This demonstrates that absolute worst-case criteria can yield models extracting vastly unequal fractions of available signal, whereas relative improvement avoids this failure mode.

 We establish that the maximin relative improvement criterion corresponds exactly to the \textit{Kalai-Smorodinsky bargaining solution} \citep{kalai_1975_other}, inheriting its axiomatic properties: Pareto optimality, symmetry, scale invariance, and individual monotonicity.
 Section~\ref{sec:bargaining} develops this connection formally and situates existing robust optimization approaches within this unified bargaining framework, enabling axiomatic comparison of different fairness criteria through their game-theoretic interpretations in Section~\ref{sec:properties}.